ftc8620-wormgearwarriors/BeepBeep/README.md

    ![addSubmodule](https://github.com/user-attachments/assets/1ab683f5-b537-4aa2-9d44-466a09269511)

 7) Common version of Road Runner - To ensure the same version of Road Runner is used by the simulator and the physical robot we need to define the version in a single location.
 This is done at the top level of the project by creating a gradile file “build.RoardRunnerCommon.gradle” with the lines: (this file could be copied BeepBeep sample project)
+   * click on the top level of the project in the project window
+   * Right click New -> File
+   * Name the File build.RoardRunnerCommon.gradle
+   * Open the new file and the following lines:
     ```java
        repositories {
            maven { url = 'https://maven.brott.dev/' }